Walner18/Final-Language-Project/README.md

 ## Project Description
-This project involves building a data pipeline using *Apache Airflow, **dbt, and **Snowflake*, based on the Quick Lab provided by Snowflake.
-The pipeline will extract, transform, and load (ETL) data into a cloud-based data warehouse while following collaboration best practices using GitHub.
+This project focuses on building a data pipeline leveraging Apache Airflow, dbt, and Snowflake, following the Quick Lab provided by Snowflake.
+The pipeline will perform extract, transform, and load (ETL) operations to manage data in a cloud-based data warehouse, adhering to collaboration best practices through GitHub.

+---

 ## Objectives
 - Automate data workflows using *Apache Airflow*.